epfl-lara/cs550/README.md

 - learning the practice of formal verification - how to use tools to construct verified software
 - understanding the principles behind formal verification and the ways in which verification tools work

-The course will follow a similar structure to the [2020 edition](https://lara.epfl.ch/w/fv20/top).
+The course will follow a similar structure to the [2022 edition](https://gitlab.epfl.ch/lara/cs550/-/tree/2023?ref_type=heads).
 Project can be a case study in developing a verified piece of software, an implementation of verification tool functionality, or a theoretical result about verification, constraint solving or theorem proving.
-Students present their projects with a written report as well as by a live presentation of the background material and project results, answering our questions.
+Students present their projects with a written report as well as by a live presentation of project results, answering our questions.

 Note that slides can be found **underneath each lecture video** on switch tube linkes below.

 ## Books

+* [CalComp] **The Calculus of Computation - Decision Procedures with Applications to Verification**, 2007, [from Springer](https://doi.org/10.1007/978-3-540-74113-8), [from EPFL library](https://www.epfl.ch/campus/library/beast/?isbn=9783540741138), by Aaron Bradley and Zohar Manna.
 * [HandMC] **Handbook of Model Checking**, 2018, from [from Springer](https://link.springer.com/book/10.1007/978-3-319-10575-8), [from EPFL Library](https://library.epfl.ch/en/beast?isbn=9783319105758), edited by Edmund M. Clarke, Thomas A. Henzinger, Helmut Veith, Roderick Bloem.
 * [HandAR] **Handbook of Practical Logic and Automated Reasoning**, 2009, [from Cambridge University Press](https://doi.org/10.1017/CBO9780511576430) and [from EPFL Library](https://library.epfl.ch/en/beast?isbn=9786612058776), by John Harrison
-* [CalComp] **The Calculus of Computation - Decision Procedures with Applications to Verification**, 2007, [from Springer](https://doi.org/10.1007/978-3-540-74113-8), [from EPFL library](https://www.epfl.ch/campus/library/beast/?isbn=9783540741138), by Aaron Bradley and Zohar Manna.

 In the reading list below, HandAR-Ch.2 means Chapter 2 in the Handbook of Practical Logic and Automated Reasoning Above, whereas HandMC-Ch.9 means Chapter 9 of the Handbook of Model Checking, etc.